-A shocking twist has emerged following the release of DNA Tests in the Moi Girls rape saga.
+Shocking twist after release of DNA Tests in Moi Girls rape saga

 According to examiners, the samples taken from the male teachers at the school did not match those taken from the student who was allegedly defiled, clearing them from the said crime.

 The DNA tests are similar to the investigations carried out earlier this month by the Kenya Union of Post-Primary Education Teachers (Kuppet).

 According to the independent investigation by the Kuppet, the rape victim might have been assaulted by lesbian colleagues.